CamDavidsonPilon/lifelines/docs/Examples.rst

     power = power_under_cph(n_exp, n_con, p_exp, p_con, postulated_hazard_ratio)
     # 0.4957

-Problems with convergence in the Cox Proportional Hazard Model
+Problems with convergence in the Cox proportional hazard model
 ################################################################
 Since the estimation of the coefficients in the Cox proportional hazard model is done using the Newton-Raphson algorithm, there are sometimes problems with convergence.
 Here are some common symptoms and resolutions: